Blog

 • or use an additional identifier that simplifies the work with payments by dividing them into categories according to different features.

-Therefore, Merchant ID is an additional "filter":
+Therefore, merchant_id is an additional "filter":

 1. thanks to which payments can be identified and summarized, simplifying work with statistics;